jirotubuyaki/ThunderBayesR/README.md

 ## Background
 #### Chinese Restaurant Process
 Chinese Restaurant Process is a metaphor looks like customers sit at a table in Chinese restaurant.
-All customers except for $x_i$ have allready sat at finite tables.
+All customers except for x_i have allready sat at finite tables.
 New customer $x_i$ will sit at either a table which other customers have allready sat at or a new table.
 New customer tends to sit at a table which has a number of customers more than other tables.
 Probability equation is given by

 ![equa](./readme_images/equation_1.png "eque")

-$n^{\backslash i}_{k}$ express the number of customers at table $k$.
-And $\alpha$ is a concentration parameter.
+n_k express the number of customers at table k.
+And α is a concentration parameter.

 #### Markov chain Monte Carlo methods for CRP Clustering
 Markov chain Monte Carlo methods (MCMC) is algorithmic methods[@Liu1994] to sample from posterior distribution.
 If conditional posterior distribution is given by models, it is the best way in order to acquire parameters as posterior distribution.
 Algorithm for this package is given by

 lots of iterations continue on below.

-i) sampling $z_i$ for each i (i = 1,2, ・・・,n)
+i) sampling z_i$for each i (i = 1,2, ・・・,n)

 ![equa](./readme_images/equation_2.png "eque")

-ii) sampling $u_k$ for each k (k = 1,2, ・・・,∞)
+ii) sampling u_k for each k (k = 1,2, ・・・,∞)

 ![equa](./readme_images/equation_3.png "eque")

 First parts of iterations as burn in have error range.
 For that reason, burn in parts are abandoned.

 #### Cluster Entropy
 Entropy express ambiguity of clustering.
-As the result of simulation, data $x_i$ joins in particular table.
-From the total numbers $n_k$ of particular table $k$ at the last iteration, probability $p_k$ at each cluster $k$ is calculated.
+As the result of simulation, data x_i joins in particular table.
+From the total numbers n_k of particular table k at the last iteration, probability p_k at each cluster k is calculated.
 Entropy equation is given by

 ![equa](./readme_images/equation_4.png "eque")